-15.4 Mathematical Symbols
+15.5 Mathematical Symbols

 The Unicode Standard provides a large set of standard mathematical characters to support publications of scientific, technical, and mathematical texts on and off the Web.
 In addition to the mathematical symbols and arrows contained in the blocks described in this section, mathematical operators are found in the Basic Latin (ASCII) and Latin-1 Supplement blocks.
-A few of the symbols from the Miscellaneous Technical, Miscellaneous Symbols, and Dingbats blocks, as well as characters from General Punctuation, are also used in mathematical notation.
-For Latin and Greek letters in special font styles that are used as mathematical variables, such as U+210B $\mathcal{H}$ SCRIPT CAPITAL H, as well as the Hebrew letter alef used as the first transfinite cardinal symbol encoded by U+2135 $\aleph$ ALEF SYMBOL, see "Letterlike Symbols" and "Mathematical Alphanumeric Symbols" in Section 15.2, Letterlike Symbols.
+A few of the symbols from the Miscellaneous Technical, Miscellaneous Symbols, and Dingbats blocks, as well as characters from General Punctuation, are also used in mathematical variables, such as U+210B \mathcal{H} SCRIPT CAPITAL H, as well as the Hebrew letter alef used as the first transfinite cardinal symbol encoded by U+2135 X ALEF SYMBOL, see "Letterlike Symbols" and "Mathematical Alphanumeric Symbols" in Section 15.2, Letterlike Symbols.